MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 # Overview

-[Many users want to use window functions](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd), but our current window function support is very inefficient: We recompute results for an entire window partition for any small change in the partition.
+[Many users want to use window functions](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd), but our current window function support is not scalable: We recompute results for an entire window partition for any small change in the partition.
 This means the only situations when our current support works is if the window partitions are either very small, or they rarely change.

 ## Window Functions